The Turbulent Term of Tyke Tiler

 The Turbulent Term of Tyke Tiler (or Tyke Tiler) is a children's school adventure novel by Gene Kemp, first published by Faber and Faber in 1977 with illustrations by Carolyn Dinan.
 It is set at Cricklepit Combined School, a fictional primary school based on St Sidwell's School in Exeter where Kemp worked as a teacher from 1963 to 1979.
 The book inaugurated a series of further stories by Kemp set at the same school.
 Tyke Tiler follows the final term of Tyke, an adventurous twelve-year-old, at Cricklepit Combined School.
 After Tyke's best friend Danny gets into various scrapes, Tyke has to protect and stick up for him despite Danny being misunderstood by teachers and other students.

-The book depicts themes which include attitudes towards disability and gender.
+The book depicts themes that include attitudes towards disability and gender.
 Throughout the book, Tyke's gender is not explicitly revealed, although the character's attitudes and actions often lead readers to believe that Tyke is a boy.
-The story ends with the revelation that Tyke is actually a girl.
+The story ends with the revelation that Tyke is a girl.
 Tyke Tiler was praised by critics and was the recipient of the Carnegie Medal for children's literature in 1977.

 Plot

 The book tells the story of Tyke Tiler's final term at Cricklepit Combined School.
 Tyke Tiler is a twelve-year-old with the reputation of being a troublemaker.
 Tyke's best friend Danny Price is often the source of the trouble.
 Tyke is forced to help Danny after he steals a £10 note from a teacher, accidentally lets his pet mouse loose in assembly, and gets Tyke to retrieve a sheep's skeleton from a nearby leat.
 Danny has a speech defect which means Tyke often has to translate for him.
-Although Danny is misunderstood by others around him, Tyke knows that he is funny, kind and means well.
+Although Danny is misunderstood by others around him, Tyke knows that he is funny, kind, and means well.

-One afternoon, Tyke goes to the headteacher's office and overhears some teachers discussing the possibility of Danny going to a special school next year.
-Tyke then decides to help Danny to cheat in the annual verbal reasoning test to ensure they can both attend the same local secondary school, Dawson Comprehensive.
-Danny scores high enough to avoid being sent to special school, but Tyke accidentally scores too high and is offered a place at the prestigious Dorrington School for gifted children, much to the joy of Tyke's mother.
-Tyke's father, a local councillor campaigning for re-election, is against privilege and is reluctant to send his child there.
-Tyke tries to reveal the truth about cheating on the test, but gives up after no-one listens.
+One afternoon, Tyke goes to the headteacher's office and overhears some teachers discussing the possibility of Danny going to a special school instead of the local comprehensive.
+Tyke then decides to help Danny cheat in the annual verbal reasoning test to ensure they can both attend the same local secondary school, Dawson Comprehensive.
+Danny scores high enough to avoid being sent to a special school, but Tyke accidentally scores too high and the headmaster is keen for Tyke to attend the prestigious Dorrington School for gifted children, much to the joy of Tyke's mother.
+Tyke's father, a local councilor campaigning for re-election, is against privilege and is reluctant to send his child there.
+Tyke tries to reveal the truth about cheating on the test but gives up after nobody believes her, and her sister tells her that her father will not make her attend this establishment.